aistabci/abci-docs/en/docs/contact.md

 * A hardware error
 * A software error
-    * Problem with the software installed on ABCI
+    * A problem with the software installed on ABCI
-    * Problem with batch jobs
+    * A problem with batch jobs
-    * Problem with ABCI Cloud Storage
+    * A problem with ABCI Cloud Storage
 * A network problem